Product means a lot of things to a lot of people. Here’s what it means at Hex.

 Great PMs are fundamentally storytellers.
 They synthesize what’s true and interesting, and share it in a way that’s clear and inspiring.
 They form an opinion on what problem to work on, and what a solution could look like.
 And then, when it’s done, they help tell the story to the world.

-They act as a connector and bridge – not broker – between EPD and GTM, powering a feedback-to-launch flywheel.
+They partner closely with GTM, working hand-in-hand to deliver for customers.
 They are the focal point for input from the field, and have a handle on what’s working, what’s not, and validate ideas with customers.
+They understand the growth motion, positioning, and what wins deals.
+A great PM can pinch-hit for a Sales Engineer on a moment’s notice.

-Finally, they think about how to market and distribute the fruits of their team’s work.
+Finally, they think about how to tell the world about their product.
 They’re intimately involved in the product launch, field enablement, pricing, positioning and messaging, docs authoring, and promotion.
 They know their job isn’t done when the feature ships, and fully own the outcome through to measurable customer impact.